Coping with a child’s bedtime when the clocks change

 Springtime: Spring forward into a happy baby bedtime

 When we pop those clocks forward it means one hour less sleep for you and your little one, too.
-But don't panic - you can avoid problems by getting your child ready about a week before the clock change.
+But don't panic - you can avoid problems by getting your child ready about a week before the clocks change.

 My top tip for clock-rockin' baby-bedtime-happiness is to put your little one to bed 10 to 15 minutes earlier each night for seven nights.
 This simple tip can really help make the transition smoother and the clock change tick tock along nicely.